wleme/williamleme.com/content/posts/2020/001-url-shortener.md

 When a new url comes in, this app generates a new code and stores it in nodejs.
 When there's a request for a given _code_ the web app pulls the mongo db document and redirects the user to its url.

 #### MongoDb and Redis ?
 I save the url along with its unique code in mongodb but also leverage redis in order to store the total number of urls that have been shortened.
-The idea is when you go to https://s.wllapps.com you are going to see the total number of urls right on the front page but I don't want to do a _db.collection.countDocument({})_ on every transaction, which would have some performance issues as the application grows, therefore I keep this information in an in-memory redis instance.
+The idea is when you go to https://s.wllapps.com you are going to see the total number of urls right on the front page but I don't want to do a _db.collection.countDocument({})_ on every request, which would have some performance issues as the application grows, therefore I keep this information in an in-memory redis instance.

 When the app connects to mongoDb I go ahead pull the total number of documents and store this information in a redis key.
 Check out the snippet below: